liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 Liferay's class
 [`FormNavigatorConstants`](http://docs.liferay.com/portal/7.0-a1/javadocs/com/liferay/portal/kernel/servlet/taglib/ui/FormNavigatorConstants.html)
-specifies constant values for all of the portlet Form Navigators and categories.
+specifies constant values for all the portlet Form Navigators and categories.
-The identifiers follow these naming conventions below, where you substitue *FOO* for the navigator's or category's name:
+The identifiers follow the naming conventions below, where you substitue *FOO* for the navigator's or category's name:

 - **Form navigator**: `FORM_NAVIGATOR_ID_FOO`